CodeYourFuture/curriculum/content/js3/blocks/using-map/index.md

    E[30] == double(30) ==> F[60]
 ```

-We are building a new array by applying each item to `double`.
+We are building a new array by applying `double` to each item.
 Each time we call `double` we store its return value in a new array:

 ```js
 function double(num) {